SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-1. Golden Gate Bridge Painted End to End Every Year
+1. The Golden Gate Bridge is Painted End to End Every Year

 Golden Gate Bridge through trees, from the walk up to Twin Peaks

-There is a misconception floating around that the Golden Gate Bridge is painted from end to end every year.
+There is an SF myth floating around that the Golden Gate Bridge is painted from end to end every year.
 While the bridge is continually painted, it's not painted from end to end every year.

 The painters on the bridge work with inspectors to determine which areas of the bridge need to be repainted.
 They then work on small areas of the bridge daily to keep it looking gorgeous and to keep travelers safe as the cross over this historic bridge.